The 3AM Wake-Up Fix: 8 Things That Actually Work

 Reviewed May 16, 2026 · Kaelyn Johnson, MPH, R.D.

 Waking up in the middle of the night can happen to anyone at any time.
-Stressed?
+Super stressed?
 Not stressed?
 Medium-stressed?
-It can happen to you.
 There’s a number of reasons why.
 And it seems to be happening more and more these days.
 And the big surprise is that your sleep tracker likely won’t fix it.
 So let’s dig into some of the reasons you might find yourself wide awake at 3 a.m.

 RELATED: The cortisol-belly stress reset stack